-The 401(k) bonding requirement, an uncommonly known requirement, is arguably one of the most important details regarding your plan.
+401(k) bonding requirements, while uncommonly known, are arguably one of the most important details regarding your plan.
 Dating back to 1974, the passage of the Employee Retirement Income Security Act of 1974 mandated that qualified plans under IRC section 401(k) be insured against losses caused by fraud or dishonesty.

 What is a Fidelity Bond?

 A fidelity bond is a type of insurance that exclusively covers losses incurred by a qualified retirement plan due to fraud, theft, or dishonesty of plan administrators.
 Since only the administrators of the plan have access to the assets of the plan, this insurance is tailored to specifically cover the actions of those officials.
 Examples of actions covered under a Fidelity bond include forgery or embezzlement.

 Who is affected by the Fidelity Bond requirement?